 - Growing Communities began as a series of conversations with people in the neighbourhood who were doing great stuff with gardens, but I met some council estate residents at a neighbourhood forum and embarked on a partnership to do some re-use and planting at their annual Children’s Day event and build a garden in the children’s playground in the estate.
 I also painted a mural with the kids.

-The main legacies from Sharing Communities for me are that I have joined the Peaceful Portway Steering Group and helped them run two more successful events, with another planned, reducing emissions and giving the community access to this iconic space; inspired the Underfall Boatyard to keep re-use at the heart of it’s activities and make lots of banners of their own; established a collaboration with the trainee architects which led to raising £20,000 for the Cumberland Piazza and making out pocket park.
-I also got involved with the fantastic Bristol Re-Use Network who are inspiring!
+The main legacies from Sharing Communities for me were that I joined the Peaceful Portway Steering Group and helped them run more successful events, reducing emissions and giving the community access to this iconic space- in 2017 we had 10,000 visitors in a single 4 hour event; inspired the Underfall Boatyard to keep re-use at the heart of it’s activities; established a collaboration with the trainee architects which led to raising £20,000 for the Cumberland Piazza and making our own pocket park.
+I also got involved with the fantastic Bristol Re-Use Network, joining conversations about circular economies.